 Many 2018 and newer vehicles are equipped with forward-facing cameras mounted at the top center of the windshield.
 These cameras power lane departure warning, automatic emergency braking, adaptive cruise control, and other ADAS features.
 When the windshield is replaced, these cameras must be recalibrated to maintain their accuracy.
 We perform both static and dynamic recalibration for supported vehicles as part of the replacement service.

-Insurance Coverage for Windshield Replacement in Oklahoma
+Does Oklahoma Insurance Cover Windshield Replacement in Tulsa?

 Windshield damage from hail, flying rocks, and road debris falls under comprehensive auto insurance in Oklahoma — not collision coverage.
 This distinction matters because comprehensive claims from weather events are generally not surchargeable.
 Filing a hail glass claim should not raise your liability premiums.
 Oklahoma insurance regulation and standard market practice both support this — comprehensive weather claims are treated as acts of nature, not at-fault incidents.